YVol322/Comp-Phys/README.md

-# Comp-Phys
-FYS3150
+#FYS4150
-This is FYS3150 Yevhenii Volkov's repository.
+This is Yevhenii Volkov's FYS4150 repository.